 Let’s take for instance disease A. We know that this disease lives primarily in the bloodstream for the entirety of its existence in the body.
 Therefore, it would be fair to submit a blood sample for PCR testing to understand if disease A is present.
 We would feel very confident that submitting a blood sample would rule in or out this disease.

 However, what about disease B?
 This disease sometimes lives in the bloodstream but will then harbor in liver tissue as well depending on the stage of disease.
-Disease B is similar to how Chalmyida pssitaci acts in avian species.
+Disease B is similar to how Chlamydia pssitaci acts in avian species.
 We could in theory submit a blood sample, and a positive test would confidently diagnose this disease.
 However, a negative test does not definitively rule out the disease as it could solely be in the liver at the time of testing.
 In this instance, PCR testing is a fair preliminary diagnostic, but further testing such as serology or even a biopsy may still be required.

 Now take disease C: this infectious process has a respiratory manifestation but also a gastrointestinal one that may be mutually exclusive.
 This would be like Mycobacterium genevense for instance.
 If a PCR test for disease C states it can be run on a fecal sample or a sample from the respiratory tract, careful consideration must be taken when choosing the type of sample tested.
 For example, if the respiratory form of disease C is present, then sending a fecal sample for PCR testing would tell you very little about what is going on in the respiratory system.
+Essentially, keeping in mind the stages of infection is important for any diagnostic assay.

 1. Balsamo G, Maxted AM, Midla JW, et al. Compendium of Measures to Control Chlamydia psittaci Infection Among Humans (Psittacosis) and Pet Birds (Avian Chlamydiosis), 2017.
 J Avian Med Surg.
 2017;31(3):262-282.